navidrome/website/content/en/docs/gsoc/_index.md

 - Implementing the glue between Alexa/Google home and the Subsonic API
 - Implementing the frontend part to configure this machinerie

+#### Details

-Skill level: Hard
+* Skill level: Hard
-Required abilities: Go, having an Alexa/Google Home is a plus, but worse case we can send the student a device.
+* Required abilities: Go, having an Alexa/Google Home is a plus, but worse case we can send the student a device.
-Expected outcome: Ability to play/pause/next/previous the music via a home assistant
+* Expected outcome: Ability to play/pause/next/previous the music via a home assistant

 #### Links and further reading